-Clear frameworks, capacity, and roles throughout the project cycle (procurement, construction, development, O&M, and asset management); new or rehabilitated WASH infrastructure; sustainable management models
+Includes development and maintenance.
+Clear frameworks, capacity, and roles exist throughout the project cycle including procurement, construction, and asset management.

-Clear frameworks and capacity for the development and implementation of plans and budgets at all levels; approved and adopted District WASH Plans
+Clear frameworks exist for the development of plans and budgets at all levels as well as clarity and capacity for their development.

-Clear frameworks for financing service delivery including full lifecycle costs, clearly identified sources for each component, executed co-finance agreements, and approved and adopted sustainable tariffs.
+Clear frameworks exist for financing service delivery, including full lifecycle costs and clearly identified sources for each component.

 regulation and accountability

 A clear regulatory framework exists, regulatory functions are clearly defined, regulatory capacity exists, and equity and accountability mechanisms are in place.